-2. Harness industry-led education (Industry engagement in education?)
+2. Harness industry-led education

 New and innovative models are needed to adapt to the fast changing environment, where old actors come together creating added value beyond the traditional cooperation models.
 The following cooperation models offer a potential to reduce the skills gap.